LP Company: Everything You Need to Know

 When forming an LP, there are a variety of important subjects that have to be dealt with in order to ensure the LP’s limited liability protection for limited partners.
 These include the limited partners’ management control, as well as what happens to the LPs if there is a bankruptcy, insolvency, or death.
 These should be addressed during the LP’s creation.

 There are a variety of employee tax deductions in LPs.
-There are also entertainment and health insurance deductions that even a solo-LP can take.
+There are also entertainment and health insurance deductions that even a solo LP can take.
 The LP’s general partner is able to deduct 401(k) costs and pension plan costs.

-LP’s also have a theoretically-forever existence.
-In contrast, in LLC’s if a member goes bankrupt or dies then the LLC ceases to exist.
-However, in LPs, if a limited partner resigns or dies the LP does not have to dissolve.
-Were a GP however to resign or die, then some conditions need to be fulfilled to prevent the LP from dissolving.
+LPs also have a theoretically forever existence.
+In contrast, in LLC’s, if a member goes bankrupt or dies, then the LLC ceases to exist.
+However, in LPs, if a limited partner resigns or dies, the LP does not have to dissolve.
+Were a GP, however, to resign or die, then some conditions need to be fulfilled to prevent the LP from dissolving.

 LPs allow business owners to get investors quite easily but not have to surrender management authority.
 Often, limited partners supply funds while general partners run the business.
-A LP’s main drawback is that general partners have to bear many risks, such as being liable for all business debts.
+An LP’s main drawback is that general partners have to bear many risks, such as being liable for all business debts.